-There were no changes to Management during the year.
+There was one change to Management during the year as noted above.

 DATACOM

 ADMINISTRATION

 Datacom Connect Limited is the administrator of the NPF Schemes.

 CONTACT DETAILS

 You are welcome to contact Datacom if you have any specific questions about the information in this package, if you would like to receive a free copy of the full financial statements in the mail, to purchase a copy of the trust deed (\$10) or the actuarial valuation (\$10), or to enquire about your Scheme membership in general.